as16x/2023-Midium-Risk-Findings-Sherlock/Sherlock/Sentiment/IssueM-2.md

 ---
 In times of intense price action, a liquidation may have to be performed on pvGLP.

-The protocol will offer liquidate which will sweep funds out, this is fine and will work as intended because it relies on transferFrom.
+The protocol will offer `liquidate` which will sweep funds out, this is fine and will work as intended because it relies on `transferFrom`.

 However, a liquidator will receive the vault token, and may be unable to redeem it.

-That's because redemptions have to be performed via plvGLP depositor which may not have approved the liquidators account.
+That's because redemptions have to be performed via `plvGLP depositor` which may not have approved the liquidators account.

 This will make it less likely for liquidators to perform the operation as it may force either a manual operation (redemption can be performed by any EOA), or it will require further setup, reducing the number of operators willing to perform the liquidation in the time of need.